The first article in my series on Love Your Money, we dug into the importance of Saving Smart.

 To help you get started feel free to use the Expense Tracking Forms you can find in the Free Resource Library.

 Learning to love your money is a step by step process.
-At the end you’ve got the tools and resources you need to develop a solid financial plan that keep you and your family safe.
+At the end, you’ve got the tools and resources you need to develop a solid financial plan that keeps you and your family safe.